Topical antifungal medications

-- Mould skin infections such as tinea nigra.
+- Mould skin infections such as tinea nigra and nail plate infections.

 The creams are applied to the affected area twice daily for two to four weeks, including a margin of several centimetres of normal skin.
 Continue for one or two weeks after the last visible rash has cleared.
 Repeated treatment is often necessary.